eProsima/Integration-Service-docs/docs/tcptunnel.rst

 =================

 *Integration Service* can take advantage of *Fast RTPS TCP Transport* to communicate through TCP protocol.
-This allows *IS* to solve some communication scenarios where traditional *DDS UDP communication* will fail.
+With *TCP Transport IS* allows solving some communication scenarios where traditional *UDP Transport* will fail.
 Here, there are some examples of these scenarios.

 TCP Communication Scenarios